dimatkachuk2607g/portfolio/projects/core_python/README.md

 Loads component details from a JSON file, and prints a summary with full details

+Additionally whenever code changes are pushed, all pytest tests will automatically run in a GitHub Actions workflow and produce an artifact which contains all reports

 ## Running the project
 First install requirements from the **projects** folder using the command: